Certificates for the cloud management gateway

 Client authentication certificate

 This certificate is required for internet-based clients running Windows 7, Windows 8.1, and Windows 10 devices not joined to Azure Active Directory (Azure AD).
 It's also required on the CMG connection point.
-It is not required for Windows 10 clients joined to Azure AD.
+It isn't required for Windows 10 clients joined to Azure AD.

 The clients use this certificate to authenticate with the CMG.
 Windows 10 devices that are hybrid or cloud domain-joined don't require this certificate because they use Azure AD to authenticate.